-As shown above, overall print security can be broadly divided into four different categories: device, access, document and fleet security.
+As shown above, overall print security can be broadly divided into five different categories: device, access, document, cloud and fleet security.
 Device security focuses on the built-in securities in the device hardware, controller and software and ensures end-to-end equipment protection from installation to end-of-life of the device.
-Access security ensures that the right people have access to the right features, functionality and data on the print device.
+Access security ensures that the right people have access to the right features, functionality, and data on the print device.
 Any intrusion is proactively monitored and managed.
 Document security protects all documents and information within those documents from being eavesdropped while the document is stored or in-transit.
-Finally, fleet security helps manage security settings and policies across the entire fleet.
+Cloud security pretty much protects the MFD from any cyber threats, ransomware, phishing etc. Finally, fleet security helps manage security settings and policies across the entire fleet.